 See more pictures of Kinia River here:

-Chefornak is a small village, 16 miles (26 km) upriver from its mouth in Etolin Strait on the Bering Sea, and at the junction of Keguk and Kinia Rivers, about 93 miles (150 km) southwest of Bethel on the Yukon-Kuskokwim Delta, Alaska.
+Chefornak is a small village, 16 miles (26 km) upriver from Etolin Strait on the Bering Sea, and at the junction of Keguk and Kinia Rivers, about 93 miles (150 km) southwest of Bethel on the Yukon-Kuskokwim Delta, Alaska.
 The village is surrounded by the Yukon Delta National Wildlife Refuge.

 Chefornak is located in a region where the arctic tundra meets and interacts with the Bering Sea.
 Large, blocky, igneous rocks are a common sight in the village and the surrounding tundra, and an extinct volcano called Tern Mountain is visible to the south of town.
 The Kinia River (Urrsukvaaq) and its many tributaries provide water routes to hunting and fishing areas, but also contribute to persistent flooding and erosion.

 Many of the villagers live a subsistence lifestyle, which means that they continue to carry out the traditional hunter-gatherer activities of their ancestors.
 One of the foods that they rely on is fish such as halibut, salmon, and herring, which are dried and eaten like jerky.
 Berries such as salmonberries (cloudberries), blackberries (crowberries), and blueberries (bog bilberries) are also gathered and used to prepare akutaq.
 Other native foods that are gathered include mousefood, Labrador tea, and greens such as sourdock.
 Read more here and here.
 Click here to download the CoastView app and explore Chefornak.